model-checking/cbmc-training/docs/src/README.md

 C. This means that CBMC will explore all possible paths through your code on all possible inputs, and will check that all assertions in your code are true.
+CBMC can also check for the possibility of memory safety errors (like buffer overflow) and for instances of undefined behavior (like signed integer overflow).
 CBMC is a bounded model checker, however, which means that using CBMC may require restricting this set of all possible inputs to inputs of some bounded size.
-CBMC can also check for the possibility of memory safety errors (like buffer overflow) and for instances of undefined behavior (code whose behavior is left undefined by the C specification).
 CBMC has been used on
 [over a dozen software projects](projects.md) as part of software development and continuous integration.